Adjusting Insulin in a Pump Program: adjusting insulin based on blood glucose patterns

 Based on the results of your assessment as outlined above, you may decide to make changes to the programmed rates and ratios insulin doses.

-- It is most effective to make small changes to one factor at a time, then assess the resulting change on blood glucose patterns before making other changes.
+- Change one thing at a time.
+Then assess the resulting change on blood glucose patterns before making other changes.

 - You may want to forward the records from the assessment period to your diabetes health care provider for their suggestions.